Cost of Attendance or Student Budget

 The Student Budget, which is listed on the student’s award letter, consists of projected tuition and fees, books and supplies, living allowance, and transportation.
 This figure is inflated to provide the maximum eligibility for need based financial aid.
 The student is only responsible for the tuition and fees and any books or supplies that are charged at the Antioch bookstore.
 This figure is the maximum amount a student can receive per academic school year.
 If the student receives financial aid that goes beyond the budget, the unsubsidized portion of the loan must be reduced.

-Direct Deposit – Once all financial aid has been applied to the student’s account and tuition and fees are deducted, there may be overage money to be given to the student to use for transportation, living or child care.
-The student can complete a form and provide a checking or savings account number and the overage can be directly deposited into the student’s personal bank account.
+Once all financial aid has been applied to the student’s account and tuition and fees are deducted, there may be overage money to be given to the student to use for transportation, living or child care.
+To set up direct deposit, log into myAntioch and select “non-payroll Direct Deposit” under Financial Profile.

 Federal Pell Grant – Grant for undergraduate students based on financial need.
 Student must complete the FAFSA to determine financial need.